John-Abbott-College/4A8-Notes/17_Test_1_Info.md

   - Work that one person adds might be releasable immediately, all the while another person may commit partial work.
   - One person may commit partial work that does not compile leaving the others unable to run or test their changes
 - Use master/main repository and branches
-  - The master/main repository should only contain code that is deployableIndividuals work in their branches which are initially copies of the shared master/main repository
+  - The master/main repository should only contain code that is deployable
+  - Individuals work in their branches which are initially copies of the shared master/main repository
 - Each team member has:
-  - A local copy of their branch, or the feature branch
+  - A local copy of the feature branch they are working on
   - Usually also a local copy of the master/main repository
-- Know what a pull request is, when and how to create one.
+- Know what a pull request is, when and how to create one: when bringing your completed branch changes to master
-- Know how to update the master/main repository with your branch changes
+- Know how to update the master/main repository with your branch changes: pull request
-- Know how to update your branch with new changes that have been added to master/main
+- Know how to update your branch with new changes that have been added to master/main: merge master into your branch
 - Know when it is necessary to do the above two (branch=>master, master=>branch)
 - Remember to keep local copies of branches/repositories in sync with the versions on GitHub.
 - Commit your branch work very often, even if it is not finalized.